LuigiGalluccio/EEG_based_emotion_recognition_using_RGNN/README.md

 ## Dataset SEED-IV
-The model has been trained using public dataset SEED-IV.
-In particular we used two features:
+The model has been trained using public dataset SEED-IV, in particular we used two features:
 * Differencial entropy
 * Power spectral density
-*

 ## Modules versions
 * tensorboard == 2.13.0
 * tensorflow == 2.13.0